KWRP/Planner/README.md

 2. Install android studio and start the application.
 3. On the startup menu, click on Configure and then select SDK Manager.

 If you are plan to run the application on you own android device, then select its Androud version, otherwise just select the most recent API Level.

-- Click on the tab that says SDK Tools and make sure the following are ticked:
+- Click on the tab that says SDK Tools and make sure the following are ticked:<br />
-		Android SDK Build-Tools
+		-Android SDK Build-Tools <br />
-		CMake
+		-CMake<br />
-	-LLDB
+		-LLDB<br />
-	-Android Emulator
+		-Android Emulator<br />
-	-Android SDK Platform-Tools
+		-Android SDK Platform-Tools<br />
-	-Androud SDK Tools
+		-Androud SDK Tools<br />
-	-Documentation for Android SDK
+		-Documentation for Android SDK<br />
-	-Intel x86 Emulator Accelerator (HAXM installer)
+		-Intel x86 Emulator Accelerator (HAXM installer)<br />
-	-NDK
+		-NDK<br />
-- Under Support Repository:
+		-Under Support Repository:<br />
-	-ConstraintLayout for Android
+			-ConstraintLayout for Android<br />
-	-Solver for ConstraintLayout
+			-Solver for ConstraintLayout<br />
-	-Android Support Repository
+			-Android Support Repository<br />
-	-Google Repository
+			-Google Repository<br />

 - After you have selected them all, click Apply and Accept the Terms and Conditions.